chemical-roles/manuscript/manuscript.md

 ## Motivation {.page_break_before}

-The Chemical Entities of Biological Interest (ChEBI) [@pmid:23180789] ontology models chemicals, their classes, their roles, and their interrelations ({@fig:overview}, left).
+The Chemical Entities of Biological Interest (ChEBI) [@pmid:23180789; @pmid: 26467479] ontology models chemicals, their classes, their roles, and their interrelations (Figure {@fig:overview}, left).
 While many roles correspond to how their substituent chemicals affect proteins, protein families, protein complexes, pathways, pathologies, or organisms, this information is unstructured.
-Yan et al. (2011) previously described how these correspondences could be theoretically formalized.
-This article proposes a concrete schema and axioms through which these roles can be linked to their target entities ({@fig:overview}, right), a suite of open source, reusable curation tools, and ultimately a manually curated database of relationships between chemical roles and their targets.
+Yan *et al.* previously described how these correspondences could be theoretically formalized [@ying2011].
+This article proposes a concrete schema and axioms through which these roles can be linked to their target entities (Figure {@fig:overview}, right), a suite of open source, reusable curation tools, and ultimately a manually curated database of relationships between chemical roles and their targets.

 ![Schema for inference of chemicals' relations to targets via roles.
 Targets may be other chemicals, proteins, protein families, protein